Lavanyashankar09/BookStoreManagementSystem/README.md

 # BooksManagementSystem

-This project is built with php , mysql and bootstrap.
+Built with php , mysql and bootstrap.

-For storing the Data I have used mySQL.
+Tools - notepad++, Xampp

+Aim - To develop a Web-Based Online e-book Shopping system